ChristianIvarsson/seaplay/README.md

 Serial is at 38400 baud 8N1

 ![image](images/p1300149.jpg)
+The above boards connections can be found in utils/notes.txt

-3 console connection types are known:
+Here are the other two console connection types that are known:
+These seem to use 9600 baud.

 ![image](images/p1300195.jpg)
 ![image](images/p1300194.jpg)